danlyke/nodejspresentation/presentation.md

 ## Why JavaScript sucks ...

+"A web app is a website that doesn't work when Javascript is disabled." - Jeremy Keith @adactio

 - Bad language features: comparisons, semicolons, ambiguity
 - No typing
 - Blurs content and presentation in horrible ways